elvanto/litemoji/README.md

 // 'Baby you light my 🔥! 😃'
 ```

-## TODO

-- Add method for converting HTML entities to shortcodes.

 ## Contributing

 Pull requests are welcome.
 New code must be fully unit tested (the existing